AjayrajC/Groundwater-monitoring-using-ESP32/README.md

 # Groundwater-monitoring-using-ESP32
-This project provides a complete solution for real-time groundwater monitoring using an ESP32 microcontroller, Blynk for remote data monitoring, and Google Sheets for logging data.
+This project provides a complete solution for real-time groundwater monitoring using an ESP32 microcontroller, Blynk for remote data monitoring and Google Sheets for logging data.
 The system measures water levels using an ultrasonic sensor and calculates water usage and remaining water yield.
 The data is visualized in the Blynk app and logged into Google Sheets for further analysis.

 ## Hardware Components
-- ESP32 Microcontroller (e.g., ESP32-WROOM-32)
+- ESP32 Microcontroller (ESP32-WROOM-32)
 - HC-SR04 Ultrasonic Sensor
 - Breadboard, Jumper Wires
 - Power Supply (if not using USB for power)